Palash90/solutions/react-factory/README.md

 Pure ReactJS

 ## How to approach
 Start from index.js and follow along.
-The project is not very complex and does not have a lot of components to work with.
+The project is not very complex and does not have a lot of components to work with. src/data.js holds all the data for the application.

 ## Improvements
 We are open to suggestions, if you have some better idea in your mind, please let us know.